ipspace/blog/content/posts/2023/01/network-automation-expert-beginners.md

 ### Revision History

 2023-01-11
-: David Gee and Cristian Sirbu provided extended feedback that made this blog post much better than the original draft (all the errors and the snark are still mine 😉) Thanks a million!
+: David Gee and Cristian Sirbu provided extensive feedback that made this blog post much better than the original draft (all the errors and the snark are still mine 😉) Thanks a million!